allenai/allennlp/tutorials/getting_started/configuration.md

     }
 ```

-The `"lstm"` encoder is just a thin wrapper around
+Here the `"lstm"` encoder is just a thin wrapper around
 [`torch.nn.LSTM`](http://pytorch.org/docs/master/nn.html#torch.nn.LSTM),
 and its parameters are simply passed through to the PyTorch constructor.
 Its input size needs to match the 100-dimensional output size of the